sorcerykid/finder/README.txt

  * minetest.find_nodes_in_sphere( pos, radius, node_names )
    This is a wrapper function for minetest.find_nodes_in_area( ) that provides a means to locate nodes by name in a spherical region.
 The output is a table:
+    * name = the name of the node
     * node - the node
-    * ndef - the node definition
     * pos - the node position
-    * dist - the distance to the node position
+    * dist - the distance to the node
     * groups - the groups belonging to the node

  * minetest.find_nodes_in_cuboid( pos, radius, height, node_names )